session-replay-tools/tcpcopy/README.md

 ![tcpcopy](https://raw.github.com/wangbin579/auxiliary/master/images/tcpcopy.GIF)

 As shown in Figure 1, TCPCopy consists of two parts:  *tcpcopy* and *intercept*.
 While *tcpcopy* runs on the online server and captures the online requests, *intercept* runs on the assistant server and does some assistant work, such as passing response info to *tcpcopy*.
+It should be noted that the test application runs on the target server.

-*tcpcopy* utilizes raw socket input technique by default to capture the online packets at the network layer and does the necessary processing (including TCP interaction simulation, network latency control, and common upper-layer interaction simulation), and uses raw socket output technique by default to send packets to the target server(pink arrows).
+*tcpcopy* utilizes raw socket input technique by default to capture the online packets at the network layer and does the necessary processing (including TCP interaction simulation, network latency control, and common upper-layer interaction simulation), and uses raw socket output technique by default to send packets to the target server (shown by pink arrows in the figure).

-The only operation needed on the target server for TCPCopy is setting appropriate route commands to route response packets(green arrows) to the assistant server.
+The only operation needed on the target server for TCPCopy is setting appropriate route commands to route response packets (shown by green arrows in the figure) to the assistant server.

 *intercept* is responsible for passing the response header(by default) to *tcpcopy*.
-By capturing the reponse packets, *intercept* will extract response header information and send the response header to *tcpcopy* using a special channel(purple arrows).
+By capturing the reponse packets, *intercept* will extract response header information and send the response header to *tcpcopy* using a special channel(shown by purple arrows in the figure).
 When *tcpcopy* receives the response header, it utilizes the header information to modify the attributes of online packets and continues to send another packet.
 It should be noticed that the responses from the target server are routed to the assistant server which should act as a black hole.

 ##Quick start